nwesterhausen/valheim-discordconnector/Metadata/README.md

 - Server started (world loaded, ready to join)
 - Server shutting down (server stopping)
 - Player join
+- Player leave
 - Player shouting
 - Player pinging

 ### Roadmap

-- Messages on player leave
 - Message when events start/end
+- Player death

 ## Changelog

 Full changelog history available on the
 [Github repository](https://github.com/nwesterhausen/valheim-discordconnector/blob/main/Metadata/CHANGELOG.md).

-### Version 0.3.0
+### Version 0.4.0

-Bug fixes:

-When the server loaded it was sending the same message from the launch.

-New Features:
+Features:

-Added 3 messages from hooking into the chat on the server.
-This includes:

-- Players joining the server
-- Shouting
-- Pinging
+- Player leave messages

-All 3 are togglable and can have the position toggled separately.

-To include when players leave, more work has to be done because those events are not broadcast and instead it is only network messages.
+Thanks to a contribution from Digitalroot, player join and leave messages are now implemented.
+You can modify what is announced when players join and leave or toggle them on or off.

+This removes the PlayerArrival settings.